mIRC "reverse" formatting code is not implemented

-#1 Updated by flamingspinach over 9 years ago
+#1 Updated by flamingspinach about 10 years ago

 By the way, it seems that X-Chat implements reverse formatting differently from mIRC. mIRC seems to define "reverse" formatting as having default foreground color set as background color, and vice versa.
 X-Chat seems to define it as having whatever foreground and background colors are currently defined, if any, swapped.
 If the "reverse" FormatCode is implemented in Quassel, devs will have to choose one of these interpretations, I guess.
 Attached are screenshots of both.
 Incidentally I prefer X-Chat's interpretation since it seems to make more sense, but I guess if you want better accuracy to mIRC's "standards"...

-#2 Updated by Sputnick over 9 years ago
+#2 Updated by Sputnick almost 10 years ago

 - Status changed from New to Confirmed